qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression.rst

-   "min", "Returns the smallest not null value in a set of values" "pi", "Returns the value of pi for calculations" "radians", "Converts from degrees to radians" "rand", "Returns the random integer within the range specified by the minimum and maximum argument (inclusive)"
-   "randf", "Returns the random float within the range specified by the minimum and maximum argument (inclusive)"
-   "round", "Rounds to number of decimal places" "scale_exp", "Transforms a given value from an input domain to an output range using an exponential curve"
+   "min", "Returns the smallest not null value in a set of values" "pi", "Returns the value of pi for calculations" "radians", "Converts from degrees to radians" "rand", "Returns a random integer within the range specified by the minimum and maximum argument (inclusive).
+A seed can be used for deterministic results" "randf", "Returns a random float within the range specified by the minimum and maximum argument (inclusive).
+A seed can be used for deterministic results" "round", "Rounds to number of decimal places" "scale_exp", "Transforms a given value from an input domain to an output range using an exponential curve"